|The pilot boat. A pilot boards the ship to assist in getting the ship away from the pier, a common occurrence in most ports.|

 |The police bus to pick up the band players.|

-We’re certain that Fiji will be not different in that we’ll adapt to the way of life available to us on the two islands.
-Lack of air conditioning in hot weather, no TVs in some locations and lots of insects, poisonous and not, have all become familiar to us.
+We’re certain that Fiji will be no different in that we’ll adapt to the way of life available to us on the two islands.
+Lack of air conditioning in hot weather, no TVs in some locations, and lots of insects, poisonous and not, have all become familiar to us.
 We’ll manage as we always have and will continue to do so as we continue in our world travels.

-No, its not always ideal If we wanted a semblance of perfection we’d have chosen a different path at this time in our lives, moving into a condo somewhere in the US in a warm climate with a relatively predictable life.
+No, it’s not always ideal If we wanted a semblance of perfection we’d have chosen a different path at this time in our lives, moving into a condo somewhere in the US in a warm climate with a relatively predictable life.

 |As we pulled away from the pier heading out to sea.|